olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 ## Linking to a library

-We can build the tester application as follows:
+We can build the tester application and connect it to our random number generator library as follows:

 ```
  $ g++ test.cc -L. -lmyrand -o test